These classes are certified by

 - United States citizen or applying for U.S. citizenship.

-- Minimum age for admission is 18.
+- The minimum age for admission is 18.
 Agencies tend to hire at the age of 21.

 - High school diploma or GED.